ngjoseph/Coursera_Capstone/README.md

 Capstone project for the IBM Applied Data Science Specialization.

 ## Project Aim

-Compare neighbourhoods in the Toronto area using data from FourSquare.
+- Compare neighbourhoods in the Toronto area using data from FourSquare.

-## Tools Used
-- Python
-- Pandas
-- Numpy
-- Foursquare API
+- Cluster neighboourhoods with similar venues and explore results.